The Principles of Diffusion Models: Variational Perspective: DDPM

-However, even if $\mathbf{x}_{\bm{\phi}^\times}$ is trained as the optimal denoiser (i.e., the conditional expectation minimizer; see \Cref{eq:ddpm-clean-minimizer}), it can only predict the \emph{average} clean sample given $\rvx_i$.
+However, even if $\rvx_{\bm{\phi}^\times}$ is trained as the optimal denoiser (i.e., the conditional expectation minimizer; see \Cref{eq:ddpm-clean-minimizer}), it can only predict the \emph{average} clean sample given $\rvx_i$.
 This limitation leads to blurry predictions, particularly at high noise levels, where recovering detailed structure from severely corrupted inputs becomes difficult.

-From this viewpoint, diffusion sampling typically moves from high to low noise and progressively refines an estimate of the clean signal.
+From this viewpoint, diffusion sampling moves from high to low noise and progressively refines an estimate of the clean signal.
 Early steps set the global structure, later steps add fine detail, and the sample becomes more realistic as the noise is removed.

-\paragraph{Slow Sampling Speed of DDPM.} DDPM (a.k.a., diffusion model) sampling is inherently slow\footnote{DDPM typically needs 1,000 denoising steps.} due to the sequential nature of its reverse process, constrained by the following factors.
+\paragraph{Slow Sampling Speed of DDPM.} Sampling in DDPMs (i.e., diffusion models) is inherently slow.
+In the original formulation and implementation, generating a sample typically requires around $1{,}000$ denoising steps.
+This is because sampling proceeds through a long sequence of small refinements: at each step, the model updates the current noisy sample slightly toward a cleaner one, and the next update must start from the result of the previous step.
+As a result, standard DDPM sampling is time-stepping and strongly sequential, and good sample quality usually requires many such steps to closely track the reverse diffusion path.

 Theorem~\ref{thm:equiv-marginal-kl} shows that an expressive $ p_{\bm{\phi}}(\mathbf{x}_{i-1} | \mathbf{x}_i) $ can theoretically match the true reverse distribution $ p(\mathbf{x}_{i-1} | \mathbf{x}_i) $.
 However, in practice, $ p_{\bm{\phi}}(\mathbf{x}_{i-1} | \mathbf{x}_i) $ is typically modeled as a Gaussian to approximate $ p(\mathbf{x}_{i-1} | \mathbf{x}_i) $, limiting its expressiveness.